stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-The `allocateFrom` helper method is used to allocate the off-heap memory for a given string.
+Where the `allocateFrom` helper allocates the off-heap memory for a given string.

 #### Domain Types

-The JOVE `Handle` is reimplemented as an opaque, immutable wrapper for an FFM pointer:
+A JOVE `Handle` is reimplemented as an opaque, immutable wrapper for an FFM pointer:

 ```java
 public final class Handle {